OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ## Merge

-The merge phase examines every source node, copying unaligned source nodes into the union taxonomy when possible.
+The merge phase examines every source node, copying unaligned source nodes into the workspace when possible.
 The following table categorizes the fate of each source node during the merge phase.

     2162104  aligned tip